HiGHS optimization solver: Numerical computing support

 As powerful opensource software under active development, HiGHS is increasingly being adopted by application software projects that provide support for numerical analysis.
 The SciPy scientific library, for instance, uses HiGHS as its LP solver from release 1.6.0 and the HiGHS MIP solver for discrete optimization from release 1.9.0.
 As well as offering an interface to HiGHS, the JuMP modelling language for Julia also describes the specific use of HiGHS in its user documentation.
 The MIP solver in the NAG library is based on HiGHS, and HiGHS is the default LP and MIP solver in the MathWorks Optimization Toolbox.

 Open energy system models

 HiGHS is now also used by some domainspecific applications, including one open energy system modeling environment.
 The webbased version of the PyPSA European multisector model deploys the HiGHS solver by default from February 2022.
 The GridCal project developing researchoriented power systems software added optional support for HiGHS in February 2022.
+In early 2026, Open Energy Transition undertook some domainspecific benchmarking.